Goke-Adekanye/Goke-Adekanye/README.md

 - 📫 How to reach me **adekanyeadegoke96@gmail.com**

-- 📄 Know more about me [https://gokeadekanye.netlify.app/about](https://gokeadekanye.netlify.app/about)
+- 📄 Know more about me [Read more..](https://gokeadekanye.netlify.app/about)

 <h3 align="left">Connect with me:</h3>
 <p align="left">